wojakshizlet/wojakshizlet.github.io/_posts/2025-02-09-smart-goals.md

 Computer Science is a discipline that is chock-full of problems waiting to be solved.
 I strongly believe that when you are faced with a problem within this discipline, it’s very important to see all of your possible ideas for solving a problem you may be faced with.
 It’s very important to think outside the box, be open to making lots of mistakes when trying new things, and at times be creative in your solutions.
 <br/><br/>

-# Workplace Goal: Develop leadership by addressing and working through technical challenges.
+## <ins>Workplace Goal:</ins> Develop leadership by addressing and working through technical challenges.
 Understanding root causes and remediation plans to resolve.

 I will achieve this goal by the end of my co-op term by actively participating in any technical problems that may arise, documenting my ideas to solve the problem and clearly communicate them to the rest of my team.
 I will also be communicating plans for some potential solutions stemming from the root causes.